rochoa85/BILN-converter/README.md

 ## Support

-For more information about BILN please refer to the publication: 'XXX'.
-For any additional support please contact us at: XXX
+For more information about BILN please refer to the publication: 'BILN – A Human-readable Line Notation for Complex Peptides'.